|The Charlestown story

 A famous item in its day was the anti-tank grenade or 'sticky bomb' developed by the firm in World War II.
 The idea was that a solider would throw the grenade at a tank, where it would attach itself due to the sticky material in the spherical part which was filled with explosive.

-The 1950s saw polyurethane foam added to the product range, and in 1953 Kay Brothers moved into Hollins Mill, formerly a textlle factory, in Marple.
+The 1950s saw polyurethane foam, made under licence from a German company, added to the product range, and in 1953 Kay Brothers moved into Hollins Mill, formerly a textile factory, in Marple.

 Guardian online archive (access via Greater Manchester libraries)